ASTM Conference on Overcoming Barriers to Entry in Cannabis and Hemp Industries: Views from Around the World

 About the Event

-Speakers are invited to submit abstracts for the upcoming ASTM Conference on Overcoming Barriers to Entry in Cannabis and Hemp Industries: Views from Around the World to be held virtually with the release of prerecorded presentations to registrants the week of March 24, 2025, followed by two live question-and-answer sessions with the presenters in early April 2025.
+The upcoming ASTM Conference on Overcoming Barriers to Entry in Cannabis and Hemp Industries: Views from Around the World will be held virtually with the release of prerecorded presentations to registrants on May 1, 2025, followed by two live question-and-answer sessions with the presenters at a later date in May 2025.

 Objective and Scope